Kenyan Sand Boa

 Diet

-• Young boa should be fed every 5 to 7 days in captivity.
+• Young boas should be fed every 5 to 7 days in captivity.

-• Adult boa eating schedule is 1 to 2 weeks once.
+• The adult boa eating schedule is 1 to 2 weeks once.

 • Hatchlings eat insects and small pinky mice.